1. Understanding REIT’s

 7. Objectives of REITs

 The main crux of REITs is to give investors dividends generated from capital gains that are accrued from the selling of commercial assets.
-The REIT allocates 90 percent of its income as dividends to its investor’s.
+The REIT allocates 90% of its income as dividends to its investor’s.
 It provides a safe and diversified investment opportunity.

-a.
-The REITs are transparent.
-There is a full valuation of the REIT on a yearly basis along with a half-yearly update
+- The REITs are transparent.
+There is a full valuation of the REIT every year along with a half-yearly update.

-b.
-Diversification: As per the guidelines, REITs have to invest in at least two projects with the value of one asset comprising 60 percent of the investment
+- Diversification: As per the guidelines, REITs have to invest in at least two projects with the value of one asset comprising 60% of the investment.

-c.
-Low Risk: There is low risk involved in REITs as a minimum of 80 percent of the assets are invested in revenue-generating projects that are completed.
-The rest 20 percent are allocated to investments in equity shares of properties that are listed, mortgage-based securities, equity shares deriving at least 75 percent of income from real estate activities, government securities, money market instruments, cash equivalents, etc
+- Low Risk: There is low risk involved in REITs as a minimum of 80% of the assets are invested in revenue-generating projects that are completed.
+The rest 20% is allocated to investments in equity shares of properties that are listed, mortgage-based securities, equity shares deriving at least 75% of income from real estate activities, government securities, money market instruments, cash equivalents, and so on.

 8. Types of REITs